ucakbeyza/ucakbeyza/README.md

 ### 👩‍💻 About Me
 I graduated from the Department of Computer Engineering in 2025.
 Throughout my education, I worked as a software instructor and student assistant, continuously improving my skills.
 I completed both a six-month mentorship program and a subsequent two-month backend development internship at Teknasyon.
 I'm currently developing my web technology skills.

-- 🌱 I’m currently learning Go, Node.js, Express.js
+- 🌱 I’m currently learning .NET
 - 🔭 I’m currently working on backend projects
 - 📫 How to reach me: beyzaucak379@gmail.com
 - 💼 Open to: Startup roles, Internships, Collaborations, Full-Time Positions